avanishajmani/Pizza-/README.md

 Step 14:  Bake it for 8 to 10 minutes or until the cheese turns golden.

-Step 15: Slice and serve
+Step 15: Slice and serve enjoy!